 - Universal Credit - provided you have an annual net earned income of no more than £7,400 (as assessed by earnings from up to 3 of your most recent assessment periods)

-Please note, even if you receive free school meals from Haringey Council, you still need to apply separately to be considered for help with music fees.
+Even if you receive free school meals from Haringey Council or through the new London universal entitlement for key stage 1 children, you still need to apply separately to be considered for help with music fees.
+Please use the Free School Meal Eligibility Checker (external link) to see if you are entitled to any help and attach proof to your invoice.

 Each sibling must have their own application for help with music fees.
 Please ensure a separate application form is filled in for each sibling.